 IMPORTANT: These instructions are meant for advanced users and are not necessary for the basic get-started guide.
-These dependencies will be needed for installing apps and building Pantavisor though.
+These dependencies will be needed for installing containers and building Pantavisor.
 They are prepared for any apt based system such as Ubuntu, but can be adapted for your favorite distro.

 The following packages are needed for building:

 curl --help to check curl is installed.

 sudo apt update sudo apt install git